Zhang-Yufeng/Zhang-Yufeng.github.io/_pages/about_xzhang.md

   Wuhan University of Science And Technology, BSc, Logistics Management, 2021 - 2025 **Thesis**

-I joined the research group in 2025, and before this I conduced some optimization and coordination problems for supply chains.
+I joined the research group in 2025, and before this I conducted some optimization and coordination problems for supply chains.
 Current research interest is urban last-mile delivery optimization.
 I am passionate about identifying problems from everyday scenarios and seeking efficient solutions through building mathematical models.
 I also look forward to applying this way of thinking to team research and contributing to relevant projects.